-The most critical undertaking as you begin this process is to identify and develop goals and objectives for your business, your family and yourself.
+The most critical undertaking as you begin this process is to identify and develop goals and objectives for your business, your family and you.
 This essential element defines, directs and motivates all other components as you move forward in developing the plan and setting it in motion.
-A couple of bromides are particularly applicable to this phase: “It is difficult to align a leaning building from the 12th floor, so make sure the foundation is set correctly,” and “When headed in the wrong direction, speed is not helpful.”
-Take the time and effort to establish these objectives before starting down any path.
-Simply because some of these objectives cannot be fully defined currently is no reason not to continue the process.

 This is a course that will become more refined as the future converts unknown factors into actual conditions.
 It is important that the plan has been established and developed as fully as possible, so that over time it can be implemented quickly and alternatives considered where appropriate.